 It’s project that falls on the easy DIY ideas category.
 You don’t need a fully functioning workshop, just some simple tools that can help make clean cuts and surfaces.

-We also like that the table is very sturdy since it uses a gabion.
+We like that the table is very sturdy and visually pleasing since it uses a gabion.
 (If you’re new to the concept of gabion construction, you can learn about its numerous benefits here.)

 This outdoor wood bench with gabion table is definitely a big thumbs up for all of it’s great qualities.
 Inexpensive, recycled, decorative and most of all easy to DIY!